Countdown (game show): Notable contestants

-In April 2013, Giles Hutchings, a student at Royal Grammar School, Guildford, broke the record for the highest octochamp score, amassing 965 points over 8 games.
-He went on to win series 68.
+In April 2013, Giles Hutchings, a student at Royal Grammar School, Guildford broke the record for the highest octochamp score, amassing 965 points over 8 games.
+He went on to win Series 68.
 The record was beaten by Dylan Taylor, who achieved an octochamp score of 974 in August 2013, but he lost the Grand Final of that series.
-In 2019 the record was beaten by 87 points by teenager Elliott Mellor, who became the first octochamp to break the 1,000-point barrier, scoring a total of 1,061 over his eight preliminary games.
+In 2019 the record was beaten by 87 points by teenager Elliott Mellor, who became the first octochamp to break the 1,000-point barrier scoring a total of 1,061 over his eight preliminary games.
 Echoing Dylan's appearance, Mellor was pipped to the series title, finishing as runner up.
 Three former contestants have returned to Countdown as part of the production team: Michael Wylie, Mark Nyman (as producer, and occasional lexicographer in Dictionary Corner) and Damian Eadie (the current series producer).

 In 1998, sixteen celebrities were invited to play Celebrity Countdown, a series of eight games broadcast every Thursday evening over the course of eight weeks.
 The celebrities included Whiteley's successor Des Lynam, who beat Siân Lloyd.
 The highest and lowest scores were posted in the same game when TV's Hugh Fearnley-Whittingstall beat wine critic Jilly Goolden 47–9.

 Richard Whiteley and Carol Vorderman competed in another special episode on Christmas Day 1997.
 For this game, the presenter's chair was taken by William G. Stewart, the host of fellow Channel 4 game show Fifteen to One.
-Susie Dent took over Vorderman's duties, and Mark Nyman occupied Dictionary Corner, accompanied by Magnus Magnusson.
-The game was close-fought, and decided only by the crucial Countdown conundrum mistletoe which Vorderman solved in two seconds, after Whiteley had inadvertently buzzed after one second, because when he regularly hosted the show, he hit the button to reveal the conundrum and kept his old habit up.
+Susie Dent took over Carol Vorderman's duties, and Mark Nyman occupied Dictionary Corner, accompanied by Magnus Magnusson.
+The game was close-fought and decided only by the crucial Countdown conundrum mistletoe which Carol Vorderman solved in two seconds, after Richard Whiteley had inadvertently buzzed after one second because when he regularly hosted the show, he hit the button to reveal the conundrum and kept his old habit up.